mculmone/fluentd-helm/README.md

 - Clone this repo
 - Edit the [configmap.yaml](../../blob/master/newrelic-logging/templates/configmap.yaml) to define the EC2 tags you want to capture as well as the log configurations such as log source, patterns, etc ... that you want to use
 - Export your license key: `export NEW_RELIC_LICENSE_KEY="<INSERT YOUR NEW RELIC LICENSE KEY>"`
 - Deploy the chart using your New Relic license key (assumes helm v2.x):
   `helm install --set licenseKey=$NEW_RELIC_LICENSE_KEY --name fluentd .`
-- If your are using Helm v3.x you don't need to use the --name flag `helm install --set licenseKey=$NEW_RELIC_LICENSE_KEY fluentd .`
+- If your are using Helm v3.x you don't need to use the --name flag:
+  `helm install --set licenseKey=$NEW_RELIC_LICENSE_KEY fluentd .`
 - Check New Relic Logs for your logs and AWS EC2 tags